Assessing the Power-Law Emissivity Assumption in X-ray Reflection Spectroscopy: A Simulation-Based Evaluation of Different Coronal Geometries: Data Analysis and Results

 \section{Data Analysis and Results}

 We utilize XSPEC version 12.13.0c for spectral analysis, performing fits across the 3-79~keV energy band.
 We fit all simulated spectra with the XSPEC model {\tt tbabs*relxill\_nk} assuming the Kerr spacetime.
+For every case, first we fit the data with the command {\tt fit}, then we run {\tt error}, {\tt steppar}, and {\tt error} again in order find the actual best-fit and parameter uncertainties.
 We fix the hydrogen column density to $N_{\rm H} = 0.6$.
 For the emissivity profile, first we employ a simple power-law, so we have only a free parameter, the photon index $q$.
 After the power-law profile, we try the broken power-law, where there are three parameters: the inner emissivity index $q_{\rm in}$, the outer emissivity index $q_{\rm out}$, and the breaking radius $R_{\rm br}$.
 We also examine the twice-broken power-law profile with five parameters: the emissivity index of the inner part of the disk $q_{1}$, the emissivity index of the central part of the disk $q_{2}$, the emissivity index of the outer part of the disk $q_{3}$, and two breaking radii $R_{\rm br1}$ and $R_{\rm br2}$.
 We fix the inner radius of the disk $R_{\rm in}$ to the ISCO, the outer radius of the disk $R_{\rm out}$ to $400$~$r_g$, and the redshift to $z = 0$.
 All other parameters remain free in the fits.
 We use the $\chi^2$ statistics to find the best-fit model.